ingridsfd/IngridsCoreCodeFullStackBootcamp/README.md

+# My mission statement:

+I'm Ingrid.
+Web Software Developer.
+I've been building projects from scratch, mainly with JavaScript skills, React & Node.Js.
+I started coding six months ago thanks to CoreCode io Software Development Fundamentals program as a Backend enthusiast.
+Currently, I'm coursing the Full-Stack bootcamp program.
+I want to be a developer because I'm changing career paths and I learned the valuable lesson of not being afraid of change.
+I'm a curious and commited person in every project I involve.

 # About this repo:

 This is for me to track my progress in the Full Stack bootcamp of Core Code.
 The exercises are optional to make and I know doing this, will help me dominate JavaScript syntax.